Open-Attestation/token-registry/README.md

 Although the registry contract is based on the [ERC721](http://erc721.org/) standards, token transfer is currently restricted to the tokens' Title Escrow contracts only.
 See [issue #108](https://github.com/Open-Attestation/token-registry/issues/108) for more details.

-### TitleEscrow
+### Title Escrow

-The TradeTrustErc721 Token Registry will clone a new TitleEscrow internally when minting or restoring titles.
+The Title Escrow contract is used to manage and represent the ownership of a token between a beneficiary and holder.
+During minting, the Token Registry will create and assign a Title Escrow as the owner of that token.
+The actual owners will use the Title Escrow contract to perform their ownership operations.

 #### Connect to Title Escrow